When I was a young naval officer my parents gave me A Sailor’s Reader, copyrighted 1943,

 need because they already know and agree with everything in it, their

-purpose is to find a meaty Bible study that can help them understand the big
+purpose is to find a meaty Bible study that will help them understand the big

 picture about Biblical Christianity.
 Therefore, the constant feeding they get